tork-a/minas/minas_control/doc/index.rst

     terminate called after throwing an instance of 'ethercat::EtherCatError' what():  Could not initialize SOEM
     Aborted (Core dump)

+Failed to lock memory.
+It is recommended to set permission to executables, for example: sudo setcap cap_net_raw,cap_ipc_lock=+ep
+main: Cannot allocate memory

   Please check if your binary have correctly set permissions by